Perihilar bile duct cancer stages

 • both branches of the portal vein

-Diagram showing the two lobes of the liver and its blood supply and hepatic ducts
+Diagram showing the liver, its blood supply and the hepatic bile ducts

 Node (N) stages